“Evolutionary adaptation of quantitative traits: some mathematical models and recent advances”

 Summary:

-Understanding the interaction between mutation, selection, interaction with a structured environment, and the role of these evolutionary mechanisms in the adaptation of species, is a major objective of the theory of evolutionary biology.
-These phenomena have been formalized mathematically from the beginning of the development of this field.
+Understanding the interaction between mutation, selection, interaction with a structured environment, and the role of these evolutionary mechanisms in species adaptation is a major objective of evolutionary biology theory.
+These phenomena have been formalized mathematically since the early days of this field.

-In this talk, I will present some mathematical models from quantitative genetics, a theory of evolutionary biology that studies the evolution of continuously varying traits (traits).
-I will present new advances in this field in a regime of low genetic variance, often referred to as "weak selection" in the biological literature, using recently developed mathematical tools.
-The mathematical studies of this presentation are centered on the asymptotic analysis of non-local partial differential equations.
-The techniques developed in this context make it possible to study different scenarios, for example by considering temporal or spatial environmental structures, or different modes of reproduction.
+In this presentation, I will introduce some mathematical models from quantitative genetics, a theory of evolutionary biology that studies the evolution of continuously varying traits.
+I will present recent advances in this field in a regime of low genetic variance, often referred to as "weak selection" in the biological literature, using recently developed mathematical tools.
+The mathematical studies in this presentation focus on the asymptotic analysis of nonlocal partial differential equations.
+The techniques developed in this framework allow us to study different scenarios, for example by considering temporal or spatial environmental structures, or different modes of reproduction.

 "Evolutionary adaptation of quantitative traits: some mathematical models and recent advances"